meuleman/epilogos/README.md

 $ epilogos -i PATH/TO/INPUT_DIR -j PATH/TO/STATE_INFO_TSV -o PATH/TO/OUTPUT_DIR
 ```

-<p>Upon completion of the run, you should see the same number of scores files as in your input directory in <code>OUTPUTDIR</code>.
+<p>Upon completion of the run, you should see the same number of scores files as in your input directory in <code>OUTPUT_DIR</code>.
 Each of these files will be named <code>scores_*.txt.gz</code>, where 'scores_' is followed by the input directory name, the saliency metric, and the corresponding input file name (extensions removed).
 Additionally, you will find a <code>regionsOfInterest_*.txt</code> file which follows the same naming convention minus the input file name.</p>

-<p>If you would like to visualize these results as seen on <a href="https://epilogos.altius.org">epilogos.altius.org</a>, we recommend using higlass.</p>

 <p>To further customize your run of epilogos see the <a href="#command-line-options-pairwise">Command Line Options</a> of the <code>README</code></p>

+### Note

+Ensure that your working `INPUT_DIR` contains only those files needed for scoring.

+### Visualization

+<p>If you would like to visualize these results as seen on <a href="https://epilogos.altius.org">epilogos.altius.org</a>, conversion to the multivec format can be performed with the HiGlass-based [clodius](https://github.com/higlass/clodius) toolkit.
+Options for visualizing multivec-formatted files include the [epilogos-web](https://github.com/meuleman/epilogos-web?tab=readme-ov-file#dataset-overview) web front-end and the [resgen.io](https://resgen.io) site.</p>

 </details>